 Bonds are sold by corporations, municipalities and the U.S. government as a means of raising money.
 For example, if your local municipality needs to raise money to build a new city hall they may issue bonds to raise money for the construction.
 Bonds are a form of borrowing and from an investment perspective, you’re the lender.

-When you purchase a bond you become one of many individuals loaning money to a corporate, or government institution.
-Bonds are often considered a fixed income security, because when you purchase a bond you know immediately what you are going to get as a rate of return.
+When you purchase a bond you become one of many individuals loaning money to a corporation, or government institution.
+Bonds are often considered fixed income security because when you purchase a bond you know immediately what you are going to get as a rate of return.